mpapaloizou/DataTorgueTest/DataTorgueTest/API/Readme.txt

 Enchasments / Improvements that I would do if I invested more time :

-Other :
-1) Convert this ReadMe.txt file to ReadMe.md

 API :
 1) Logger & Open telemetry to log errors for observability